creativecreatorormaybenot/funvas/README.md

 ## Usage

 USAGE to be inserted here (:
+Will be added once `0.1.0` is around.

 See the [example package][example] for a complete example implementation.